 As your SGA President, I am your advocate for student welfare.
-I encourage you to come by our office in Trojan Center room 215 if you have any questions or simply to share your concerns on campus.
+I encourage you to come by our office in Trojan Center room 215, if you have any questions or simply to share your concerns on campus.
 I take great pride in being your advocate and I can ensure that the Student Government Association is committed to working for you daily.
 You are our constituents and we work for you.
-SGA meets weekly at 6:30 PM CST in the Hawkins Adams Long (HAL) Hall of Honor.
-The SGA is comprised of three branches and we have numerous appointed positions and councils available, please invest in these career building opportunities.
+SGA meets weekly and all students, faculty and staff are welcome to attend.
+The SGA is comprised of three branches and we have numerous appointed positions and councils available, please invest in these opportunities.
 I also advise you to follow the Trojan Way, as it is vital to always conduct yourself as a respectful and responsible Trojan.